HIPAA Evidence Mapping for AI Agents

 With runtime authorization

 Agent attempts to transmit PHI to unauthorized destination.
 Tool call is blocked at the authorization boundary.
-PHI never leaves the authorized perimeter.
-Decision logged for investigation.
+PHI stays inside the authorized perimeter when you run local evaluation.
+Decision recorded for investigation.
 No breach occurred.
 No notification required.

 Frequently asked questions